Decatur, Illinois: Historic sites

 The city's symbol is the Transfer House, an 1896 octagonal structure that was built in the original town square (now called "Lincoln Square") where the city's mass transit lines (streetcars and interurban trains) met.
 Designed by Chicago architect William W. Boyington, who also designed the Chicago Water Tower, the Transfer House was constructed to serve as a shelter for passengers transferring from one conveyance to another.
 It was regarded as one of the most beautiful structures of its kind in the United States, and a symbol of the city's high culture and modernity just decades after it was founded as a small collection of log cabins.
 The second story of the building consisted of an open-air gazebo used as a stage for public speeches and concerts by the Goodman Band.
 Sitting in the middle of the square as it was, increasing automobile traffic flowing through downtown Decatur on US 51 was forced to circle around the structure, and the Transfer House came to be seen by some as an impediment.
 The Illinois Department of Transportation, who maintained the US 51 highway route through Decatur, requested it be removed, and in 1962, the structure was transported by truck to nearby Central Park, where it stands today.
 In that location, it has served as a bus shelter, a visitor information center, and civic group offices.

 The Edward P. Irving House, designed by Frank Lloyd Wright and built in 1911, is located at No. 2 Millikin Place, Decatur.
 In addition, the Robert Mueller Residence, 1 Millikin Place, and the Adolph Mueller Residence, 4 Millikin Place, have been attributed to Wright's assistants Hermann V. von Holst and Marion Mahony.

 Library

-In 1901 Andrew Carnegie gave City of Decatur $60,000 to construct a new public library.
+In 1901 Andrew Carnegie gave the City of Decatur $60,000 to construct a new public library.
 The library was built in 1902 at the corner of Eldorado and Main and opened to the public July 1, 1903.
 The building served the community until 1970 when the library moved to North Street at the site of a former Sears, Roebuck & Co. store.
 In 1999 the library moved to its present location on Franklin Street, which is also an abandoned Sears building.
 The library is part of the Illinois Heartland Library System.
 The original Carnegie library building was razed in 1972 and in its place a bank was built.